StarLegacy/StarLegacy.Wiki/Starships/Weapons.md

 >
 > **Impact** *10x explosions, power 3.0*

-NOTE: Furnace is the FRONT of the weapon
+> Note: Furnace is the FRONT of the weapon

 #### Auto Turrets